127 related texts · 9 related myths · Page 2 of 3

 The story of Jacob's burial gives us a fascinating glimpse into those questions.
 Jacob, also known as Israel, had very specific ideas about where he didn't want to be buried: Egypt...

-Let’s journey back, way back, to the funeral procession of Jacob, or as he was also known, Israel.
-Now, this wasn't just any funeral.
-This was Jacob, the father of the twelve tribe...
+The story returns to the funeral procession of Jacob, or as he was also known, Israel.
+This wasn't just any funeral.
+This was Jacob, the father of the twelve tribes, being returned...

 Our story takes us back to Joseph in Egypt, a man who rose from prisoner to viceroy.
 As his life neared its end, Joseph knew he had one crucial task left: to ensure his bones would...